Charles Peto Bennett: Western Australia

 Bennett became a director on the 1897 launch of Jarrahdale Jarrah Forests & Railways Ltd. It went into voluntary liquidation in 1901, Bennett being one of the liquidators.
 Eight Jarrahdale timber companies were in 1902 consolidated into Millars of Western Australia.
 Bennett was a director of Millars, and in 1914 and 1924 a director of Millars Timber & Trading Co., a successor company.
 He had visited Western Australia in 1906 with Leama Robert Davies of London, another director of Millars and son of Maurice Coleman Davies, a founder of the timber industry there.
 In an interview for The West Australian, Bennett commented on the economics of jarrah (Eucalyptus marginata), used for railway sleepers in India, and karri (Eucalyptus diversicolor).

 Other interests

 Other directorships (1914) held by Bennett were in Argentine Hardwoods & Lands Co.
-Ltd., Bode Rubber Estates Ltd., and Dominica Forests & Sawmills, Ltd. In 1921 Alfred Baldwin Raper was a partner in C. Peto Bennett, and a director of Dominica Forests & Sawmills.
+Ltd., Bode Rubber Estates Ltd., and Dominica Forests & Sawmills, Ltd. In 1921 Alfred Baldwin Raper was a partner in C. Peto Bennett and a director of Dominica Forests & Sawmills.
 The partnership was dissolved in 1929.

-In 1927 Bennett also was a director of Tuaran Rubber Estates, Ltd. That year The Californian Lumber Merchant reported on the month-long visit Bennett made to the Philippines, with honorary consul Niels Christian Gude.
+In 1927 Bennett was also a director of Tuaran Rubber Estates, Ltd. That year The Californian Lumber Merchant reported on the month-long visit Bennett made to the Philippines with honorary consul Niels Christian Gude.
 Millars Timber & Trading Co. had two large subsidiaries in Manila.